 For a three-month period following the date of return, the employee coming back to a reduced work schedule will remain eligible to participate in the same benefits and insurance programs that were carried before and during the period of absence for work-related disability.

-At the end of the three-month period, if the employee has returned or is scheduled to return to the number of hours worked before his or her injury, benefits continue without interruption.
+At the end of the three-month period, if the employee has returned or is scheduled to return to the number of hours worked before their injury, benefits continue without interruption.
 If not, then eligibility for participation in benefits will be determined by the number of hours actually worked according to the provisions of each policy.

 Restricted duty/Light Duty

 Rice University will make every reasonable attempt to accommodate an employee whose physician has said that the employee can return to work only if some restrictions are followed.
 However, the University cannot guarantee return to the former position or creation of a new job.
-The employee will be considered for any available position for which he or she is qualified.
+The employee will be considered for any available position for which they are qualified.

-When an employee has suffered a compensable injury that disables him or her from performing customary responsibilities, Rice University will consider transfer of the employee to a suitable position if such a position is available.
+When an employee has suffered a compensable injury that disables them from performing customary responsibilities, Rice University will consider transfer of the employee to a suitable position if such a position is available.

 All absences due to an alleged industrial incident will be investigated thoroughly.
 Claims found to be fraudulent will be cause for immediate dismissal of the claim and reasonable grounds for termination of employment.